We strongly recommend that you use public transport, if at all possible.

 Water Eaton (north) - OX2 8HA.
 Approximate capacity is 850 cars.
 Take the 500 bus to and from the city centre.
 Alternatively, take the train from Oxford Parkway station (which is situated next to Water Eaton Park and Ride) into central Oxford train station (£3.40 peak return), for easy access to the Said Business School.
 Journey time is 6 minutes.

 Pear Tree (north) - OX2 8JD.
 Approximate capacity is 850 cars.
 Take the 300 bus to and from the city centre.
 Buses from Peartree take a route along the Woodstock Road, which is convenient for the Science Area of the University.
+Please note: due to road works on the route from this site into the city centre we recommend that visitors travelling from the north use the Water Eaton park and ride instead, and take the bus or train into the centre.

 Both Pear Tree and Water Eaton are accessed from the A40 (from Witney and Cheltenham, the A4260 (from Kidlington), the A34 (from Banbury, Bicester and Northampton) and the M40.
 There are currently extensive roadworks in the north of the city.
 Delays are expected at the Wolvercote and Cutteslowe roundabouts.